The lowdown (in their own words...)

 If the firm were a fictional character it would be...

-Milbank, Tweed, Hadley & McCloy’s London office is the second largest in the firm’s network of eleven offices.
+Milbank, Tweed, Hadley & McCloy’s London base is the second largest in the firm’s network of eleven offices.
 It is home to over 100 lawyers who provide English and NY law advice on UK, pan-European, Asian, African and other global matters, both transactional and contentious.